-Escola Vila, since its foundation, has invested in the community, always facilitating training for teachers in the community and public schools, donating school supplies, carrying integration and coexistence of the of Escola Vila with students the community or inviting students from the community to the school.
+Escola Vila, since its foundation, has invested in the community, always facilitating training for teachers in the community and public schools, donating school supplies. carrying out the and coexistence integration of the of Escola Vila with students the community or inviting students from the community to the school.